superctr/QuattroPlay/readme.md

 	./bin/Debug/QuattroPlay [options] <gamename> [<song ID>]

 If Song ID is specified, the song will automatically start.
-If enabled with the -l or -v parameters, the filenames will also contain the game name and song ID.
+If enabled with the -w or -v parameters, the filenames will also contain the game name and song ID.

 *	`-ini`: Set game config path
-*	`-l`: log to WAV.
+*	`-w`: log to WAV.
 *	`-v`: log to VGM.

 ## Key bindings (a mess)